-However, if a fertilised egg doesn’t implant, progesterone levels drop again.
-That’t when your period begins.
+However, if a fertilized egg doesn’t implant, progesterone levels drop again.
+That’s when your period begins.

-If a fertilised egg implants, your body makes more progesterone straight away.
+If a fertilized egg implants, your body makes more progesterone straight away.

 This is why many women experience constipation in early pregnancy, even before their missed period.